Slamtec/aurora_remote_sdk_demo/README.md

 - Pure C can be compiled with any C compiler that supports C11 (but C++ wrapper is not supported)
 - OpenCV 4.2 or above (if you want to compile the demo that uses OpenCV)

+## ROS Integration
+- SLAMTEC provides Aurora ROS wrapper nodes for ROS 1 and ROS 2.
+- You can find the wrapper nodes on SLAMTEC Aurora Website. ([ROS Wrapper Nodes](https://developer.slamtec.com/docs/slamware/aurora_ros2_sdk_en/))
+- Some Aurora specific features are not supported in the ROS wrapper nodes, such as the auto floor detection.
+- If you want to use the Aurora specific features, you need to use the Remote SDK.

 ## About the Remote SDK and SLAMWARE SDK
 - The Remote SDK is a standalone library that can be used to retrieve data specific to SLAMTEC Aurora, such as point cloud, map, and odometry.